ibm-cloud-docs/containers/locations.md

 {: shortdesc}

 Mumbai (`in-mum`) VPC MZR limitations

-:   **Operating systems**: You can only create clusters at version 1.31 and later in Mumbai and can only use Ubuntu 24 work nodes.
 :   **Baremetal workers**: Baremetal VPC worker nodes are not available in Mumbai.

 Chennai (`in-che`) VPC MZR limitations

-:   **Operating systems**: You can only create clusters at version 1.31 and later in Chennai and can only use Ubuntu 24 work nodes.
 :   **Baremetal workers**: Baremetal VPC worker nodes are not available in Chennai.

 Montreal (`ca-mon`) VPC MZR limitations
 :   **Webhooks**: Only webhooks that access an in-cluster service work.
 Webhooks that directly access an external, out of cluster, URL are blocked.

-:   **Operating systems**: You can only create clusters at version 1.31 and later in Montreal and can only use Ubuntu 24 work nodes.
 :   **Portworx Enterprise** and **Portworx Backup**: The default installation method for Portworx Enterprise and Portworx Backup is not yet supported for private-only clusters in the Montreal region.
 Contact Portworx Support if you need to install Portworx Enterprise or Portworx Backup in a private-only cluster in Montreal.
 For more information, see [Portworx Support](/docs/containers?topic=containers-storage_portworx_about#portworx-billing-support).

 ![{{site.data.keyword.containerlong_notm}} VPC multizone regions](images/locations-vpc.svg){: caption="{{site.data.keyword.containerlong_notm}} locations" caption-side="bottom"}